Nursing Home Abuse in Las Vegas, NV

 State Laws Protecting Against Elder Abuse and Neglect

-Each state has its own laws pertaining to this matter.
-While states rely on the guidance of the federal laws mentioned above, it is entirely within a state’s rights to pass additional protective laws for elder abuse and neglect.
-States with a higher percentage of nursing home residents typically have more laws than those without.
+Each state has its own set of laws addressing this issue.
+While federal laws provide a framework, states have the authority to enact additional protections against elder abuse and neglect.
+States with a higher population of nursing home residents often implement more extensive laws compared to those with fewer residents in long-term care facilities.

 Nevada law criminalizes the abuse, neglect, exploitation, isolation, or abandonment of older and vulnerable adults in Las Vegas.
 These laws can apply to care facility managers, as well as individual caregivers.
 You can report suspicions of abuse to Nevada’s Adult Protective Services (APS) via their phone hotline.
 APS will investigate the situation and can refer the case to the Clark County District Attorney for prosecution.